astronomer/astronomer-providers/README.rst

 Limitations
 -----------

-- Async sensors take param ``mode`` but it doesn't have any usage in deferrables.
+- In Airflow sensors have a param ``mode`` which has two types poke and reschdule, which uses the worker slot to poke or at intervals respectively.
+Whereas in async sensors this param has no significant usage since tasks gets deferred to Trigger and worker slot is free.

 License
 -------